Matusson/DCore/docs/articles/quickstart.md

 # Creating Bot Manager
 The first step in using DCore is creating a BotManager.
+The BotManager, as name implies, is a class that manages loading account information, distributing it, and also contains various utility functions if you need to use multiple accounts in your program.
-If you're using Dependency Injection, this is trivial:
+If you're using Dependency Injection, creating one is trivial:
 ```cs
 collection = new ServiceCollection();
 collection.AddDCore(x => {